Hemolytic Uremic Syndrome – Quick Consult

 Definition

 Hemolytic uremic syndrome (HUS) is primarily a disease of infancy and early childhood.
 The triad of microangiopathic hemolytic anemia, thrombocytopenia, and acute renal failure defines HUS.
 HUS is the most common cause of acute renal failure in children.
-HUS is an uncommon disorder, with multiorgan involvement caused by intravascular platelet aggregation.
-The most common cause of HUS is from a toxin (Shiga) produced by the Escherichia coli serotype 0157:H7 and follows a prodromal episode of diarrhea that is frequently bloody.
+It is an uncommon disorder, with multiorgan involvement caused by intravascular platelet aggregation.
+The most common cause of HUS is from a toxin (Shiga) produced by the Escherichia coli serotype 0157:H7; it follows a prodromal episode of diarrhea that is frequently bloody.
 HUS occurs most commonly in the summer months and in rural versus urban populations.
-Thrombotic thrombocytopenic purpura (TTP) and HUS are terms which are used interchangeably to describe essentially the same disease process.
-The share a classic pentad: microangiopathic hemolytic anemia, consumptive thrombocytopenia, neurologic signs, renal disease and fever.
+Thrombotic thrombocytopenic purpura (TTP) and HUS are terms that are used interchangeably to describe essentially the same disease process.
+They share a classic pentad: microangiopathic hemolytic anemia, consumptive thrombocytopenia, neurologic signs, renal disease and fever.
 All 5 are present only 40% at any time during an exacerbation of the illness.

 Back To Top